saenkn/khi/README.md

 > [!NOTE]
 > The container image source may change in the near future. #21

-For more details, please try [Getting started](./docs/en/getting-started.md).
+For more details, try [Getting started](/docs/en/tutorial/getting-started.md).

 ### Run from source code